 You can also make coffee ice cubes!
 Yes, that’s right.
 No watering it down that way!

-Just pour room temperature of cold coffee into ice cube trays and you’ve got yourself some amazing coffee cubes.
-You can use them in iced coffee, homemade lattes, smoothies, or just to suck on when it gets hot outside!
+Just pour room-temperature coffee into ice cube trays, freeze them, and you’ve got yourself some amazing coffee cubes.
+You can use them in iced coffee, homemade lattes, smoothies, or just to suck on when it gets hot outside.

 Do you make your own coffee to save money?